alexkyllo/workbench-py/{{ cookiecutter.repo_name }}/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make data` or `make models` ├── README.md          <- The top-level README for developers using this project.
-    ├── data
+    ├── data/
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
-    │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── figures/           <- Generated plots and figures (saved as .png files) ├── models/            <- Trained and serialized models, model predictions, or model summaries ├── notebooks/         <- Jupyter notebooks.
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
-    │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references/        <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Generated analysis reports as HTML, PDF, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── {{ cookiecutter.package_name }}      <- Source code for use in this project.
+    │   ├── __init__.py    <- Makes {{ cookiecutter.package_name }} a Python module
+    │   ├── clean.py       <- Clean data in data/raw/ and output result to data/processed
+    │   ├── explore.py     <- Exploratory data analysis script for interactive work
+    │   ├── get.py         <- Script to get data from the source
+    │   ├── matplotlibrc   <- Settings file for matplotlib plot styling │   ├── plot.py        <- Script to plot visuals and save to figures/
+    │   ├── report.md      <- Analysis report MyST-NB file
+    │   ├── score.py       <- Script to score a trained model on test data
+    │   ├── train.py       <- Script to train a predictive model and save the model to a file │   └── util.py        <- Utility functions for use by other scripts.
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
+    └──
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 --------